 Michigan’s Lead and Copper Rule (LCR) requires communities to locate and prioritize pipes for removal.
 It also decreases the action limit for lead in drinking water.

 How is Ann Arbor impacted?

-- Ann Arbor, like many communities, previously used a small piece of lead pipe to connect galvanized water service lines to the water mains.
-This small piece of lead pipe, known as a “gooseneck” was used on service lines installed before 1927 and between 1942 and 1945.
+Ann Arbor, like many communities, previously used a small piece of lead pipe to connect galvanized water service lines to the water mains.
+This small piece of lead pipe, known as a “gooseneck” was used on some service lines installed in the 1920's and between 1942 and 1945.
 All of the known lead goosenecks have been removed.
 However, the LCR requires water systems to replace all galvanized service lines that used to be connected to those lead goosenecks.

 The City of Ann Arbor Public Works Unit is in the process of completing a materials inventory of the public and privately owned portions of water service lines.
 The city has historic data on the publicly owned portion and is now in the process of gathering data on the privately owned portion of the service lines.
 Data on service line material will be collected as part of the water meter upgrade project